auth0/docs/articles/quickstart/native/android/interactive.md

 Use `WebAuthProvider` to remove the cookie set by the browser at authentication time, so that the users are forced to re-enter their credentials the next time they try to authenticate.

 Add a `logout` method to your app to remove the user's session and log them out of the app.
-Here, you can pass the scheme value that was used in the `auth0Scheme` manifest placeholder as part of the initial configuration:
+Here, you can pass the scheme value that was used in the `auth0Scheme` manifest placeholder as part of the initial configuration.

 Use the `WebAuthProvider` class to implement logout.
 This call opens the browser and navigates the user to the logout endpoint.
 If the user cancels the logout, consider redirected the user to their previous URL.
 ::::checkpoint